Women's Central League (New Zealand)

 The WCL is within the second level of New Zealand Football, below New Zealand Women's National League, and is the highest level of club based football available to teams within the Wellington Region and Central Districts of the lower North Island of New Zealand.

-Clubs are promoted to the WCL via seasonal playoff through qualification from the Capital Football Women's Premier League or the Central Football Women's Regional Championships of; Manawatū, Hawke's Bay and Taranaki.
+Clubs are promoted to the WCL via seasonal playoff through qualification from the Capital Football Women's Premier League or the Central Football Women's Regional Federation League.

 League history

 The Women's Central League was launched in 1994.

 The league went into recess from 1999 until 2003, recommencing in 2004.

 Petone won the first five WCL titles in succession, from 1994 to 1998.

 Wellington United won four successive WCL titles, from 2018 to 2021.

 In 2024 the Women's Central League was expanded to include 10 clubs.